lethenju/specificationsMaker/README.md

 This web application helps developers to conceive their product by automating the redaction of the specification report

-It has been created for helping me understand react, and therefore will likely never be fully implemented.
+It has been created for helping me understanding react, and therefore will likely never be fully implemented.

 ## Functionnalities